 - Syndesmosis joint – between the tibia and fibula, held together by ligaments

 The stability of the ankle is determined by the strength of the ligaments and bones.

-Ankle fractures can be caused by harsh accidental movement, such as twisting of the ankle in everyday sport or activity.
+An ankle fracture can be caused by harsh accidental movement, such as twisting of the ankle in everyday sport or activity.
 Car accidents can also cause ankle fractures, especially high impact ones.